 BIOL 1620(H) Biology Laboratory

 This Honors lab section of Biology 1620 provides opportunities for motivated students to read and discuss current papers, propose studies based on these readings, and enjoy access to at least one lab during the semester.
-Honors lab creates a rich intellectual environment by pairing a peer group of bright, academically engaged students and the best Biology lab instructors.
-Labs done by standard laboratory sections serve as the platform for the course with the Honors lab-specific activities enriching the experience.
+Honors lab creates a rich intellectual environment by pairing a peer group of bright, academically engaged students with the best Biology lab instructors.
+Students will perform all the same experiments as standard laboratory sections, but will enjoy an experience enriched by activities designed specifically for the Honors lab.

 ENGL 2010(H), Intermediate Writing for Honors (CL2)*

-This class teaches students to develop their own writing style and voice, to integrate that voice with what others (often authorities) have to say about the subject, and to become stronger readers, writers, and thinkers.
-The course focuses on library and internet research, appropriate documentation of research, and persuasive writing.
+This class teaches students to develop their own writing styles and voices, to integrate those voices with what others (often authorities) have to say about subjects, and to become stronger readers, writers, and thinkers.
+The course focuses on library and Internet research, appropriate documentation of such research, and persuasive writing.
 Students will evaluate sources, collaborate with classmates, and participate in peer review of each other’s writing.
-Writing assignments will be emerge from a syllabus of topical and provocative readings, and students will participate actively in class discussions, think carefully about the reading and writing assignments, and write several papers related to their own research interests.
+Writing assignments will emerge from a syllabus of topical and provocative readings, and students will participate actively in class discussions, think carefully about the reading and writing assignments, and write several papers related to their own research interests.

-*Prerequisite: Completion of ENGL 1010 or AP score of 3 or ACT score of 29.
+*Prerequisite: Completion of ENGL 1010 or AP English Composition score of 3 or ACT score of 29.

 ECN 2010(H) Introduction to Microeconomics

 This course is designed to foster a broad-based understanding of the microeconomic principles that undergird purposeful human action.
 As an honors section, the course is structured to encourage discussion, discovery, critical thinking, and effective communication.
-Each student should come to appreciate the unique insight that comes from exploring the world of human interaction through an economist’s lens.
+Students will learn to appreciate the unique insight that comes from exploring the world of human interaction through an economist’s lens.
 Our path of discovery will challenge us to examine how value creation processes are frustrated by both intentional design and the unintended consequence of misinformed policy interventions.
 Finally, we explore the important role of innovation as a sustaining catalyst to the value creation processes embedded in organizational and market structures.